ceramicskate0/SWELF/README.md

 ##  ConsoleAppConfig.conf

-      Log_Collector={IPv4 of place to send xml of eventlog over port 514}
+      Log_Collector={IPv4 of place to send some form of eventlog over port 514}
       outputformat={either xml,raw,xml}

 --------------------------------------------------------------------------------